Seven steps: The offshore company

-- How will he react if he is approached by your domestic tax authorities?
+- How will he react if your domestic tax authorities approach him?

 - How can he guarantee that the company formation is done in reality and not just photoshopped on some pdf-documents?

-- How strong is the evidence that the shareholders’ list is really correct and there is no hidden clause in the corporate documents which gives the offshore service provider certain unapproved rights?
+- How reliable is the evidence that the shareholders’ list is really correct and there is no hidden clause in the corporate documents which gives the offshore service provider certain unapproved rights?

-The dependency of an offshore investor from the chosen offshore service provider is largely underestimated.
+The dependency of an offshore investor from the chosen offshore service provider is widely underestimated.

 An offshore jurisdiction is defined as a country with low standards regarding taxation, low licensing requirements, low business regulations – and low foreigner protection in case the offshore service provider does not cooperate and acts not only unprofessional but dishonest.
 In such cases, it’s unlikely that any misuse could be pursued in a criminal court.